-Lockers are available for student use in the Gunther Trades Building and are rented through the Facilities/Physical Plant Office.
+Lockers are available for student use in the Gunther Technology Building and are rented through the Facilities/Physical Plant Office.
 Locker rentals are $5 per semester or $13 per year.
 This fee is non-refundable.
 Renewal of lockers needs to be completed before the end of the semester to avoid locker changes and clearance of contents.
 The renter is responsible for any damages to the locker(s).

-National Student Exchange embodies the overall mission of Utah Valley University by providing meaningful Engagement Opportunities for its students.
-The National Student Exchange (NSE) which is a service within the Career Development Center, provides opportunities for undergraduates, to study for up to one calendar year at another NSE member college or university and pay UVU tuition rates or the in-state tuition rate of the host school.
+National Student Exchange (NSE) is a domestic “study away” experience that fits into university initiatives for globalization and diversity.
+NSE embodies the overall mission of Utah Valley University by providing high impact meaningful Engagement Opportunities for its students.
+The National Student Exchange, which is a service within the Career Development Center, provides opportunities for undergraduates, to study for up to one calendar year at another NSE member university and pay UVU tuition rates or the in-state tuition rate of the host school.

-With over 200 colleges and universities from which to choose, students can find a campus that is “custom” to individual degree plans, with just the right combination of courses, facilities, and environment to meet unique personal and academic needs and interests.
+With more than 200 colleges and universities from which to choose, students can find a campus that is “custom” to individual degree plans, with just the right combination of courses, facilities, and environment to meet unique personal and academic needs and interests.
 Spending time at another campus will allow students to grow academically and personally.
 Students will develop a greater appreciation for the different regions, cultures, and people.
-NSE extends beyond the borders of the United States to include U.S. territories as well as some Canadian provinces.
+NSE extends beyond the borders of the United States to include U.S. territories as well as Canadian provinces.
 Students participate in order to:

-NSE is a “study away” experience that fits into university initiatives for globalization and diversity.
-NSE participants have found their exchanges culturally enriching, academically rewarding, and one of the most significant experiences of their undergraduate education, Since it’s founding in 1968, more than 100,000 students have had the opportunity to break out of their comfort zone, and experience life from a different point of view.
+NSE participants have found their exchanges culturally enriching, academically rewarding, and one of the most significant experiences of their undergraduate education.
+Since its founding in 1968, more than 100,000 students have had the opportunity to break out of their comfort zone, and experience life from a different point of view.

-All services are offered to Uvu students free of charge.
+All services are offered free of charge.

 The Outdoor Adventure Center provides students, staff, faculty and the community an opportunity to learn from the vast outdoor classroom.
 We offer participants a chance to experience nature while also learning how to protect and preserve the natural environment.
 Opportunities range from clinics, adventure outings, and afternoon activities.
 We also offer equipment rentals and retail items that will help get you outside!
 We collaborate with different academic departments in offering experiential education outside of the classroom, call us today if you are interested in planning an activity for your students.
 Come in today and let us help with your next adventure.
-For a list of rental prices visit www.uvu.edu/oac.
+For a list of rental prices visit www.uvu.edu/oac/rentals.

-Parking & Transportation Services
+Web: Parking Services

 Parking permits are required to park anywhere on the UVU main campus and west campus.
 UVU uses license plate reader technology and assigns a digital permit to your vehicle license plate at the time of permit purchase.
-Parking permits are available in our office at 936 S. 400 W. or online through the link found at www.uvu.edu/parking - there is also information on the site regarding parking maps, regulations, and other information to assist you in parking on campus.
+Parking permits are available in our office at 936 S. 400 W. or online through the link found at uvu.edu/parking - there is also information on the site regarding parking maps, regulations, and other information to assist you in parking on campus.
 We can also be contacted by phone at 801-863-8188 Monday through Friday 7 am to 5 pm.

 Parking for People with Disabilities